 - Hotel booking.
 A document issued by a hotel in your destination country/countries, which includes your dates of stay, hotel address and other contact details.

 - Invitation letter.
 In case you are planning to stay over at a relative or friend, then you will have to submit a letter in which they invite you to stay over.
-It should contain details as host’s personal information, your dates of stay and your relationship with them.
+It should contain details as the host’s personal information, your dates of stay and your relationship with them.

 - Rent agreement.
-If you are planning to stay at a rented place, then you should show a rental contract as an evidence of accommodation.
+If you are planning to stay at a rented place, then you should show a rental contract as evidence of accommodation.

 - Depending on your employment status you will have to submit the following documents:

 - If you are an employee, you need to submit:

 - Leave permission from the employer.

 - Income Tax Return (ITR) form or Certificate of Income Tax deducted at the source of salary.